keu/docs/cloud/ci-cd.md

     }
     ```

-    Specifically, this Jenkinsfile deploys to Astronomer every time there is a merge to the `main` branch of your repository.
+    This Jenkinsfile triggers a code push to Astronomer Cloud every time a commit or pull request is merged to the `main` branch of your repository.

-2. Add the following environment variables in your repository:
+2. Add the following environment variables to your repository:

     - `ASTRONOMER_KEY_ID`: Your Deployment API key ID
     - `ASTRONOMER_KEY_SECRET`: Your Deployment API key secret